-In 2005 Kildare County Council adopted the County Kildare Heritage Plan, which was prepared by the Kildare Heritage Forum following consultation with stakeholders and the public.
-The County Kildare Heritage Forum includes representatives from local government, government departments and agencies, community and voluntary groups, local history groups, the farming community, local development organisations and the education sector.
+In 2019 Kildare County Council adopted the County Kildare Heritage Plan, which was prepared by the Kildare Heritage Forum following consultation with stakeholders and the public.
 The Heritage Plan is a cross-agency strategic plan which aims to identify, preserve and conserve the built, natural and cultural heritage of the County.
-It is an action of the Heritage Plan to establish Architectural Conservation Area's throughout the County
+It is an objective of the Heritage Plan to establish Architectural Conservation Area's (ACA's) throughout the County

-It is a policy of the Kildare County Development Plan 2011 - 2017 to investigate the designation of further ACAs at appropriate locations throughout the county including Kildare Town.
-The ACA boundary for Kildare was defined in the Kildare Historic Landscape Characterisation Plan 2011.
-It is an objective of the Kildare County Development Plan 2011 - 2017 to prepare a character appraisal and area specific policy for each ACA to preserve, protect and enhance the character of these areas.
+The ACA boundary for Kildare Town was initially defined in the Kildare Historic Landscape Characterisation Plan 2011.
+It was subsequently extended during the preparation of the Kildare County Development Plan 2023 -2029 to include two additional areas.
+It is an objective of the County Development Plan 2023-2029 to prepare a character statement appraisal and area specific policy for each ACA to preserve, protect and enhance the character of these areas.

-This publication describes the special character of Kildare ACA and will be a useful guide for the public and local authority.
+This publication describes the special character of the Kildare Town ACA and has informed area specific policy contained in the Local Area Plan.
+It is also a useful guide for the public and the local authority.